William Crawford (soldier): Early career

-At the outbreak of Dunmore's War in 1774, Crawford received a major's commission from Lord Dunmore.
+At the outbreak of Dunmore's War in 1774, Crawford received a promotion to major from Lord Dunmore.
 He built Fort Fincastle at present Wheeling, West Virginia.
 He also led an expedition which destroyed two Mingo villages (near present Steubenville, Ohio) in retaliation for Chief Logan's raids into Virginia.

 Crawford's service to Virginia in Dunmore's War was controversial in Pennsylvania, since the colonies were engaged in a bitter dispute over their borders near Fort Pitt.
 Crawford had been a justice of the peace in Pennsylvania since 1771, first for Bedford County, then for Westmoreland County when it was established in 1773.
 Beginning in 1776, Crawford served as a surveyor and justice for Virginia's short-lived Yohogania County.

 American Revolution

 When the American Revolutionary War began, Crawford initially was commissioned a lieutenant colonel in the 5th Virginia Regiment on February 13, 1776.
 The 5th Virginia was raised in the counties around Richmond and originally based in Williamsburg, where Crawford joined the regiment to participate in training of the recruits.
 Later that year, Crawford was promoted to Colonel of the 7th Virginia Regiment to fill a vacancy when Colonel William Daingerfield resigned his command of that unit.

 A number of histories incorrectly state that Crawford raised the 7th Virginia Regiment near Fort Pitt at the beginning of the revolution.
 The 7th Virginia initially was raised in southeastern Virginia near Gloucester Court House.
-The confusion may be due to Crawford’s role in raising another regiment near Fort Pitt, the 13th Virginia, which was redesignated the 9th Virginia in 1778 and later renumbered to the 7th Virginia in 1781 while it was stationed at Fort Pitt.
+The confusion may be due to Crawford's role in raising another regiment near Fort Pitt, the 13th Virginia, which was redesignated the 9th Virginia in 1778 and later renumbered to the 7th Virginia in 1781 while it was stationed at Fort Pitt.
 Crawford commanded the 13th Virginia for a time in 1777.

 Many histories also inaccurately state that Crawford led the 7th Virginia at the Battle of Long Island and the following retreat across New Jersey.
-Crawford’s own words contradict this viewpoint in a letter written to George Washington from Williamsburg, VA on September 20, 1776: “I Should have com to new York with those Reget ordred their but the Regt I belong to is Ordred to this place.”
+Crawford's own words contradict this viewpoint in a letter written to George Washington from Williamsburg, VA on September 20, 1776: "I Should have com to new York with those Reget ordred their but the Regt I belong to is Ordred to this place."
 Regimental histories of the 7th Virginia along with other historical references also reveal that the 7th Virginia did not participate in the battle of Long Island.
 Similar uncertainty surrounds narratives that state Crawford was with Washington at the crossing of the Delaware and the Battles of Trenton and Princeton.
-Contemporary historians have sought to correct these inaccuracies, such as H. Ward in his biography of Revolutionary soldiers from Virginia: “It is disputed whether Crawford served in any part of the New York-New Jersey campaigns of 1776-1777…”
+Recent historians have sought to correct these inaccuracies, such as H. Ward in his biography of Revolutionary soldiers from Virginia: "It is disputed whether Crawford served in any part of the New York-New Jersey campaigns of 1776-1777…"

 Crawford apparently left the command of the 7th Virginia in November 1776.
 A farewell letter to Crawford from the officers of the 7th Virginia was published in the Virginia Gazette newspaper on November 22, 1776.
 He responded with a letter of his own in the same edition of the Gazette, bidding farewell to the 7th Virginia.